Ongoing projects

 REACH

 Research, Evaluation and Audit for Child Health (REACH) is a pan-London resident doctor-led research network.
-I am a local lead.

-Current projects include BiliNEST, a study aiming to investigate the detection and assessment of jaundice in neonates of different skin tones.
+Current REACH projects also include BiliNEST, a study aiming to investigate the detection and assessment of jaundice in neonates of different skin tones.
+As part of this project, I was senior author for an article reviewing the current NICE Jaundice Guideline, published in Archives of Disease in Childhood: Education and Practice.

 SHARP